Annette Verna

 Ceramics

-B.S Studio Art (Nazareth College of Rochester), M.A.
+B.S Studio Art (Nazareth University), M.A.
 Art History (The George Washington University)

 Website